kevholditch/opengl-playground/README.md

 The only difference is that I'm translating his tutorials into Go as he explains them in C++.

 The code is pretty thrown together as its just for me to learn, its not optimised or made in a nice way.

+## Folder structure

+Each folder relates to a different project from an episode on the playlist.
+With the exception of the `render` package (folder) which is where I have started to abstrct the open GL code out into a package for easier use and cleaner code.

+The first few episodes are covered by `triangle1` and `triangle2`.
+Then moving on to square drawing the folders `square1`, `square2` and `square3` are used.

+From the episode where Cherno covers textures I am using the `tex` folder.